PDC-support/hpc-intro-retired/_episodes/01-overview.md

 ![The cloud is made of Linux](../img/linux-cloud.jpg)

+## The future of HPC

+In our increasingly computerized world, there are many reasons to expect that the importance of HPC in many different sectors will only grow.

+The competition between supercomputer hardware vendors is stiff.
+Intel Xeon processors have long dominated the HPC processor market, but now Arm has entered the race, and AMD is re-entering the market.
+At the same time, thanks to the hype around big data and artificial intelligence, there is a large focus on developing specialized hardware (e.g. GPUs, TPUs) to handle such tasks efficiently.

+The [TOP500 list](https://top500.org/) ranks the 500 fastest supercomputers in the world, and the [GREEN500](https://top500.org/green500/) list ranks the top 500 supercomputers by energy efficiency.
+There is considerable prestige involved in reaching the #1 spot, which is frequently held by the US or China.
+Lately, a lot of attention is focused on developing the first [exascale computing system](https://en.wikipedia.org/wiki/Exascale_computing), capable of reaching at least one exaFLOP.
+The US and China are expected to build their first exascale supercomputers in 2020-2021, and in many ways the race to get there first reminds of the [space race](https://en.wikipedia.org/wiki/Space_Race)!

 ---

 > ## How can you use HPC?
 >
 > Are you already using HPC in your work, and if so for what?
-If you're new to HPC,
+Or if you're new to HPC,
 > how do you think using a cluster will be different from using your laptop?
-> Talk to your neighbor about what you currently use or want to start using HPC for in your research,
+> Talk to your neighbor about what you use (or want to start using) HPC for in your research,
-> and what challenges you imagine you may encounter.
+> and what challenges you encounter (or expect you will encounter).
 {: .challenge}